cungnv/scrapex/docs/headers.rst

 Custom HTTP Headers
 =========================
-By default, for each request, scrapex choosses a random User-Agent from a list of popular ones.
+By default, for each request, the scraper chooses a random User-Agent from a list of popular ones.
 It also uses a set of HTTP headers that a normal browser does.

 You can easily customize the headers per request.
 ::